cjmccjmccjmc/ControlLoop/README.md

        or:
        setBangRange(y,z)    // sets the range from setpoint - y to setpoint + z

-The behaviour for ONOFF control with BangBang prevents the algorithm turning on and off as soon as the measured variable crosses over the setpoint.
+The behavior for ONOFF control with BangBang prevents the algorithm turning on and off as soon as the measured variable crosses over the setpoint.

-For PID and Cascade, the behaviour disengages algorithm and uses ON/OFF algorithm until within the range set above.
+For PID and Cascade, the behavior disengages algorithm and uses ON/OFF algorithm until within the range set above.
 This benefits the PID-based algorithms as the larger initial error of the measured and setpoint value is not included in the history therefore improving the output result.

 ## Other

 ### Handling Binary (on/off)

+You will

 Pulse Width Modulation